Edita Gruberová: Lied

 Gruberová was introduced to Lieder repertoire by Harald Goertz, a professor at the Vienna Music Academy, and repetiteur at the Vienna State Opera.
 They often performed together, until Erik Werba became her Lied partner with whom she performed songs by Franz Schubert, Gustav Mahler and Strauss.
 In 1980, they performed a recital at the Salzburg Festival with clarinetist Peter Schmidl, featuring songs by Mendelssohn, Schubert and Strauss.

 Recognition

 Gruberová was an Austrian and Bavarian Kammersängerin, and an honorary member of the Vienna State Opera from 1988.
 She was known as the "Slowakische Nachtigall" (Slovak Nightingale).
 Kesting recognized Gruberová as the last prima donna assoluta.

 Personal life

 Gruberová was married to Štefan Klimo, a Czech composer and musicologist.
 They divorced in 1983 and Klimo died by suicide soon afterwards.
 Beginning in the 1980s, she had a long professional and personal relationship with Friedrich Haider, a pianist and conductor.
 They separated in 2007.
 She is the mother of two daughters, including the dancer and choreographer Barbara Klimo.
 She moved her residence to Zürich in the mid-1980s for tax reasons.

 Gruberová died of an accidental head injury in Zürich on 18 October 2021 at age 74.
+A black flag was flown by the Vienna State Opera as a sign of mourning.